youtube/cobalt/cobalt/doc/lifecycle.md

 ### Deprecated `SbSystemRequest` functions.

-The `SbSytemRequest` functions are declared in `src/starboard/system.h`
+The `SbSystemRequest` functions are declared in `src/starboard/system.h`

 * The `SbSystemRequestPause` event is renamed to `SbSystemRequestBlur`
 * The `SbSystemRequestUnpause` event is renamed to `SbSystemRequestFocus`